Functional Scaling Laws in Kernel Regression: Loss Dynamics and Learning Rate Schedules: Experiment Details and Additional Results

-Fitting the SGD trajectory, we minimize the mean squared error (MSE) between the empirical risk trajectory of SGD, denoted by $\mathcal{E}_{\text{SGD}}(k)$, and the theoretical prediction from FSL, $\mathcal{E}_k$.
+When fitting the SGD trajectory, we minimize the mean squared error (MSE) between the empirical risk trajectory of SGD (without the irreducible risk $\frac{\sigma^2}{2}$), denoted by $\mathcal{E}_{\text{SGD}}(k)$, and the theoretical prediction from FSL, $\mathcal{E}_k$.
 Formally, we solve the following optimization problem:

 where $K$ represents the total number of training steps.
 This minimization is performed using ordinary least squares (OLS), with the integrals in the FSL expression $\mathcal{E}_k$ evaluated numerically via quadrature methods.